gideontong/programming-resources/README.md

 Java is the traditional method of running apps on Android.
 Android apps typically run in the JVM (Java Virtual Machine) as a layer of code.

+[thenewboston](http://bit.ly/2CeEC4m) on YouTube has many good tutorials.
+Although [this series](http://bit.ly/2LjN1Xj) of YouTube tutorials is quite old and is outdated by now, you should look into it anyways for good programming practices.
+However, I would not follow this tutorial exactly because Android has since moved on to using Android Studio and other software tools that streamline Android development.

 #### Kotlin

 Kotlin is a newer language that is designed to be inherently better than Java and more efficient, similar in principle to Apple's initiative of creating Swift for iOS.